openshift/installer/docs/user/openstack/provider_networks.md

   - [Deploying cluster with primary interface on a provider network with IPI](#deploying-cluster-with-primary-interface-on-a-provider-network-with-ipi)
   - [Known issues](#known-issues)

 ## Introduction

-Provider networks map directly to an existing physical network in a data center.
+Provider networks map directly to a physical network in a data center.
-Example of network types include flat (untagged), VLAN (802.1Q tagged) and VXLAN.
+Example provider network types include flat (untagged), VLAN (802.1Q tagged) and VXLAN.
 OpenShift clusters that are installed on provider networks do not require tenant networks or floating IP addresses (FIPs).
 Therefore, the OpenShift installer does not create these resources during installation.

-More information can be found about provider networks terminology [here][1].
+[Learn more about provider networks][1].

 Here is a basic architecture of one OCP cluster running on a provider network and another one on a tenant network:

 ![OCP on a provider network](provider-network.png)

 ## Prerequisites

-* The [Neutron service][2] is enabled and accessible through the [OpenStack Networking API][3].
+- The [networking service (Neutron)][2] is enabled and accessible by using the [OpenStack Networking API][3].
-* The Neutron service is configured with the [port-security and allowed-address-pairs][4] extensions so the installer can add the `allowed_address_pairs` attribute to ports.
+- The Neutron is configured with the [port-security and allowed-address-pairs][4] extensions.

-## Considerations when creating provider networks
+  - These extensions are required for the installer to add allowed address pairs to ports.

-* The provider network has to be shared with other tenants, otherwise Nova won't be able to request ports on that external network.
-For more details, see [BZ#1933047][5].
+- The provider network that you want to use is shared with other tenants.

-        openstack network create --share (...)
+  - To share the network, use the following command: `openstack network create --share ...`

-  To secure that network, it is advised to create [RBAC][6] rules so the network can be only usable by a specific project.
+  - To secure the network, [create RBAC rules][6] that restrict access to a specific project.

-* The project that you use to install OpenShift must own the provider network.
+- The project that you use to install OpenShift must own the provider network and subnet.

-    The provider network and the subnet must be owned by the project that is used to install OpenShift instead of `admin`.
-    If they are not, you will have to run the installer from the admin user to create ports on the network.
+  - If the provider network and subnet are not owned by that project, you must run the installer as an administrator to create ports on them.

-    It is important that the provider network and the subnet are owned by the same project that will be used to install OpenShift (from the clouds.yaml) and we don't want them to be owned by `admin` otherwise it'll cause Terraform to fail creating the ports.
+  - If the provider network and subnet are not owned by that project, Terraform will fail to create ports.

-    Example commands to create a network and subnet for a project that is named `openshift`:

-        openstack network create --project openshift (...)
-        openstack subnet create --project openshift (...)

-    More information can be found about how to create provider networks [here][7].
+  - To [create the network and subnet][7], use the `openstack network create --project` and `openstack subnet create --project` commands.

-* You'll have to make sure that the provider network can reach the Metadata IP (169.254.169.254) which, depending on the OpenStack SDN and how Neutron is configured (e.g. DHCP servers provide metadata network routes) might involve to provide the route when creating the subnet:
+- The provider network must be able to reach the Metadata service's IP address, which is 169.254.169.254 by default.
+  -- Depending on the OpenStack SDN and Neutron configuration, you might have to provide this route when you create the subnet.
+For example, by using the OpenStack CLI:

       openstack subnet create --dhcp --host-route destination=169.254.169.254/32,gateway=$ROUTER_IP" (...)

-**Note:** We're working on removing the nova-metadata requirement but for now it is strongly required to be
-          enabled in the cloud and reachable from the provider network.

-## Deploying cluster with primary interface on a provider network with IPI
+## Deploying a cluster that has a primary interface on a provider network with IPI

-- Considerations: make sure all prerequisites documented previously have been met.

-- Create install-config.yaml:
+- Create the `install-config.yaml` file.

+- In the `install-config.yaml` file:
   - Set `platform.openstack.apiVIP` to the IP address for the API VIP.
   - Set `platform.openstack.ingressVIP` to the IP address for the Ingress VIP.
   - Set `platform.openstack.machinesSubnet` to the subnet ID of the provider network subnet.
   - Set `networking.machineNetwork.cidr` to the CIDR of the provider network subnet.

 **Note:**

-`platform.openstack.apiVIP` and `platform.openstack.ingressVIP` both need to be an unassigned IP address on the `networking.machineNetwork.cidr`.
+You must set `platform.openstack.apiVIP` and `platform.openstack.ingressVIP` to unassigned IP addresses in `networking.machineNetwork.cidr`.

     Example: